Back to Blog

 Conclusion

 Webhook retry strategies directly impact reliability.
 Linear backoff is simple but struggles with real-world patterns.
 Exponential backoff efficiently handles extended outages.
-Jitter eliminates thundering herd and is the industry standard.
+Jitter eliminates thundering herd—use full jitter for most cases.

 Your configuration depends on use case: financial data warrants longer windows and more attempts; real-time notifications prioritize faster failure detection.
-Understand the trade-offs and build systems that handle distributed system failures gracefully.
+Classify response codes correctly: retry server errors, skip client errors, respect rate limits.

 Related Posts